nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 Step 2. `DoneTaskCommandParser#parse` method will check on the validity of the arguments for a `DoneTaskCommand`.
 If it is valid,  it will call the create a new `DoneTaskCommand` by calling the constructor.

 Step 3.
-The `DoneTaskCommand#execute` is then called by the `LogicManger`.
+The `DoneTaskCommand#execute` is then called by the `LogicManager`.
 The task with the same `Index` is retrieved and a copy of the task is created with the same attribute values.
 However. the `TaskStatus` value is updated to be 'completed' in the `Model`.